 - 3. A person who violates this section is guilty of a misdemeanor. - 4.
-As used in this section, "airport" means any area of land or water owned, operated or maintained by an airport authority that is designed and set aside for the landing and taking off of aircraft and that is utilized in the interest of the public for such purposes. - Sec.
+As used in this section, "public airport" means any publicly owned airport that boards not fewer than 2,500 passengers per calendar year and that has a scheduled passenger service. - Sec.
 19. 1.
 Except as otherwise provided in subsection 2, a person who owns or lawfully occupies real property in this State may bring an action for trespass against the owner or operator of an unmanned aerial vehicle that is flown at a height of less than 250 feet over the property if: - (a) The owner or operator of the unmanned aerial vehicle has flown the unmanned aerial vehicle over the property at a height of less than 250 feet on at least one previous occasion; and - (b) The person who owns or occupies the real property notified the owner or operator of the unmanned aerial vehicle that the person did not authorize the flight of the unmanned aerial vehicle over the property at a height of less than 250 feet.
 For the purposes of this paragraph, a person may place the owner or operator of an unmanned aerial vehicle on notice in the manner prescribed in subsection 2 of NRS 207.200. - 2.
-A person may not bring an action pursuant to subsection 1 if: - (a) The unmanned aerial vehicle is lawfully in the flight path for landing at an airport, airfield or runway. - (b) The unmanned aerial vehicle is in the process of taking off or landing. - (c) The unmanned aerial vehicle was under the lawful operation of a law enforcement agency in accordance with section 20 of this act. - (d) The unmanned aerial vehicle was under the lawful operation of a business licensed in this State or a land surveyor if: - (1) The operator is licensed or otherwise approved to operate the unmanned aerial vehicle by the Federal Aviation Administration: - (2) The unmanned aerial vehicle is being operated within the scope of the lawful activities of the business or surveyor; and
+A person may not bring an action pursuant to subsection 1 if: - (a) The unmanned aerial vehicle is lawfully in the flight path 34 for landing at an airport, airfield or runway. - (b) The unmanned aerial vehicle is in the process of taking off or landing. - (c) The unmanned aerial vehicle was under the lawful operation of a law enforcement agency in accordance with section 20 of this act. - (d) The unmanned aerial vehicle was under the lawful operation of a business licensed in this State or a land surveyor if: - (1) The operator is licensed or otherwise approved to operate the unmanned aerial vehicle by the Federal Aviation Administration;

+(2) The unmanned aerial vehicle is being operated within the scope of the lawful activities of the business or surveyor; and